The-Wishlist-Co/getting-started/docs/article.md

 In addition to the core Wishlist platform, we offer the following modules:

-- **Store Owner portal** allows retailers to customise system configurations and analyse system performance
+- **Store Owner console** allows retailers to customise system configurations and analyse system performance
 - **Shopify app** is a turnkey solution for Shopify merchants.
 Provides both frontend customisation and backend integration to The Wishlist
+- **Reports console** is a standalone UI for accessing the Wishlist dashboard and reports
-- **Point Of sale elements** provide an optional React-based framework allowing retailers to offer wishlist service in-store, plus broader clienteling features to in-store staff
+- **POS App** provides an optional React-based framework allowing retailers to offer wishlist service in-store, plus some lite-clienteling features to in-store staff
 - **Marketing integrations** allow third-party platforms &ndash; such as Emarsys, Klaviyo and DotDigital &ndash; to be used as the platform for Wishlist notifications.
 The Wishlist also offers an inbuilt email marketing platform.

 ![Microservices](assets/microservices.png)

 ### Notifications ###

-The Wishlist automatically sends marketing communications to customers based on events and the settings retailers create in the **Store Owner Portal**.
+The Wishlist automatically sends marketing communications to customers based on events and the settings retailers create in the **Store Owner Console**.

 For example, you can notify customers based on:

 - Regular schedules (eg reminder emails)
 - Stock levels (eg when an item is low in stock or back in stock)
 - Price changes (eg when an item is on sale)
+- Add to wishlist
+- Add to wishlist in-store

 Key considerations for notifications:

+- **Customer must be opted-in to receive a notification**
-- **Product must exist for notifications to be triggered**<br> A customer can add products to their wishlist, even if the product isn't available in the product catalogue.
-However, the product must exist with attributes such as image, price and description in order for notifications to trigger, as these attributes have to be sent to the marketing platform with the notification payload.
+- **Product must exist for notifications to be triggered**<br> A customer can add products to their wishlist even if the product isn't available in the product catalogue.
+However, the product must exist with attributes including image, price and description in order for notifications to trigger, as these attributes have to be sent to the marketing platform with the notification payload.
 - **Stock-based notifications**<br>
 For these notifications, inventory must be loaded and synchronised into The Wishlist.
 - **Price-based notifications**<br>
 For price-based notifications, pricing must be loaded and synchronised into The Wishlist.
-- **Emarsys integrations**<br>
+- **Emarsys**<br>
 The Wishlist sends all wishlist changes to Emarsys, with wishlist notifications managed in and by Emarsys.
 - **Klaviyo**<br>
 Notifications are managed in The Wishlist.
 Retailers create **Flows** in Klaviyo, and The Wishlist creates metrics that are used in the Flows.
 The Wishlist then sends events and payloads to Klaviyo, triggering the appropriate Flow.
 - **DotDigital**<br>
 Notifications are managed in The Wishlist.
 Retailers register the template associated with the notification in the Store Owner Portal.
 When a notification is triggered, The Wishlist sends the payload, along with the appropriate template iD, to DotDigital.
 - **Email platform**<br>
 Retailers have the option of using The Wishlist's built-in email platform.
-Retailers create email templates direclty in the Store Owner Portal.
+Retailers create email templates direclty in the Store Owner console.

 ## Data types ##